Another Look at East and Southeast Turkey

 Another Look at East and Southeast Turkey is a book coordinated by Kameel Ahmady, an anthropologist and British Iranian researcher, and was published in Turkey in 2009.
 This book was researched and written based on the observations of the Kurdish author of Iranian origin along with his other colleagues from these Kurdish regions of Turkey.
-This book is the result of one of the first researches that the author has done during his research activities.
+This book is the result of one of the first research that the author has done during his research activities.

 By writing this book and conducting other field research in the Kurdistan regions of Turkey, Ahmady has won awards from the cultural and social institutions of these regions.

 About the Book

 Ethnographic and anthropological fieldwork research was conducted by Kameel Ahmady and colleagues for almost two years to prepare A Traveler's Handbook called "Another Look at East and Southeast of Turkey".
 This work focuses on 15 Kurdish-populated provinces and villages in southeastern Turkey, conducted over three years from 2009.
 Published in Istanbul in English, Turkish, and Kurdish, the book first appears to be a travel guide.

 But with deeper reflection, the reader understands it aims far beyond, seeking to move the mind beyond views of underdevelopment and show these regions are known not just for military clashes but as illustrious cultural and historical experiences.
 Ahmady and his team explored diverse Kurdish communities in Turkey to present a more nuanced portrait of the region, challenging stereotypes of backwardness.
 Through vivid descriptions, they highlight the deep cultural heritage, experiential history, and resilience of the Kurdish people.
 Rather than a superficial tourism manual, this work aspires to promote understanding and even advocacy for a marginalized group.
 "Another Look at Eat and Southeast of Turkey" offers ethnographic information and firsthand details on festivals, customs, Nowruz, myths, religious beliefs, language, dress, food, music, and architecture, and introduces ancient sites.
 It aims to acquaint readers with unfamiliar areas of Turkish Kurdistan long embroiled in conflict, where thousands fled or became refugees in major cities.